Voice assistants were invented to free us from screens, right?

 Like the audio-only Echo devices, the Echo Show can stream more than just Amazon's own music offerings: you can tap into Spotify and TuneIn, for example.
 And if you want to stream audio from your phone or another via Bluetooth, go right ahead – pairing is a breeze.
 The opposite is also true, as you can stream music from the Echo Show to external Bluetooth speakers.

 At lower volumes, the Echo Show is totally solid – and besides, we never expected it to replace a Sonos or even moderately decent external speakers.
-But it's still surprising to have the playback be a step down from the normal Echo.
+But it's still surprising to have the playback be a step down from the standard, screen-less Echo devices.

 At least Alexa has no problem hearing you – the far-field, eight-microphone array can pick up your instructions pretty consistently even while listening to music.